-Guidestone is excited to launch a monthly Land Link Lunch & Learn Series, hosted the last Thursday of the month through 2020.
-The series will highlight a guest presenter each month, and focus on topics relevant to beginning farmers and ranchers as well as farmers and ranchers looking to transfer their land and/or business to the next generation.
+Guidestone hosts a monthly Land Link Lunch & Learn Series on the last Thursday of the month.
+The series highlights a new guest presenter each month, and focuses on topics relevant to beginning farmers and ranchers as well as farmers and ranchers looking to transfer their land and/or business to the next generation.

 This monthly series provides an opportunity to get to know your regional Land Link community as well as our organizational partners, allies, and experts in the field of land access and farm & land succession planning.
 The series is generously supported by a Chaffee Common Ground grant.